 Once Biofire Diagnostics selected MindFlow Design to re-design the Biofire FilmArray Torch system, it quickly became obvious to all that creating a simple, intuitive user interface would be its make-or-break element.
 Since the client had never worked with a user interface design firm before, the first thing we did was familiarize them with our design approach, one based upon user research, presentation of a stream of iterative design concepts and continual user testing.
 The Biofire team made this challenge easier by being open and receptive to learning and working with our process.

-Begin with the Right Game Plan
+Our Solution – Begin with the Right Game Plan

 To address the user interface question, Mind-Flow Design developed a plan to produce various software deliverables on tight deadlines.
 The plan called for us to partner with Biofire Diagnostics engineers, who were great at coding software.
 Our role was to determine the connections between people and software toward the goal of producing that simple, intuitive user interface.